samithseu/telegram-shortcuts/README.md

   </tbody>
 </table>

-You can also apply these shortcuts to your Telegram Desktop via Installation section below ⬇️
+If you're interested in these shortcuts as well, you can apply it to your Telegram Desktop via Installation section below ⬇️

 ## Installation